-Harvest Moon has come a long way, and the new Story of Seasons: Friends of Mineral Town remake has been improved with several new features such as an abundance of new livestock, and a new system that requires players to put additional effort into raising their livestock.
-Choosing to reach the maximum affection limit with your livestock will improve your profits over time.
+Harvest Moon has come a long way, and the new Story of Seasons: Friends of Mineral Town remake has been improved with several new features such as an abundance of new livestock (strawberry cows!), and a new system that requires players to put additional effort into raising their livestock.
+Choosing to reach the maximum affection limit with your livestock will increase the quality of their byproducts, and will improve your profits over time.

 Bear in mind, some of these can be spoiler-y.
 If you’re looking for a clean experience, this guide may not be right for you.
 Happy farming!

 NOTE: Story of Seasons: Friends of Mineral Town is a remake of the 2003 GBA release Harvest Moon: Friends of Mineral Town.
 You can read more about the company’s rebranding here.